M. David Lee III: Early life and film career

-Lee is the son of E. Ann Whittington, owner of Ambience Custom Flora design, and M. David Lee, FAIA, principal architect and owner of Stull and Lee Incorporated in Boston, MA.
+Lee is the son of E. Ann Whittington, owner of Ambience Custom Flora design, and M. David Lee, FAIA, principal architect and owner of Stull and Lee Incorporated in Boston.

 Lee taught drama and radio at Leland High School in San Jose.
-In 2001, he co-directed with Johnny DePalma and produced Enamored for Picture Show Productions in Los Gatos, CA.
+In 2001, he co-directed with Johnny DePalma and produced Enamored for Picture Show Productions in Los Gatos, California.

 The following year, Lee moved to Memphis, to serve as sports director at WHBQ-TV Fox-13.
 In Memphis, Lee made two films, Dog Me: Potluck and Slow Down… You’re Dating Too Fast!

 Dog Me: Potluck followed the Dogme95 Principals laid out by Lars Von Trier and Thomas Vinterberg.
 In his one violation of those rules, Lee used music by such artists as Sofia Sunseri and Aron Ford Lee of "House of Echo" and "DTMG".

 With Slow Down… You're Dating Too Fast!
 Lee used a modified version of the Dogme95 principals.
 Lee's company, Triple Sticks Productions, currently is distributing the completed film, with extras.
 In 2008, "Slow Down...
 You're Dating Too Fast" screened at the Washougal International Film Festival.

 Personal life

 Married once and divorced, Lee has one daughter.
-His brother, Aron Ford Lee is a musician and can be heard in two of his brother's films, Dog Me: Potluck and Slow Down… You’re Dating Too Fast!”
+His brother, Aron Ford Lee is a musician and can be heard in two of his brother's films, Dog Me: Potluck and Slow Down… You’re Dating Too Fast!